My Guide to Starting a Podcast

 Want More Tips?

 I’ve been planning to create a Google Group for sharing podcasting tips and tactics.
-If you’re interested in joining the group, email me at firstname.lastname@example.org!
-Also feel free to email questions about any part of the process.
-Good luck in becoming a podcast star!
+If you’re interested in joining such a group, email me at email@example.com!
+Also, feel free to email questions about any part of the process.
+Good luck on becoming a podcast star!